i0brendan0/pokeemerald/README.md

 * Certain Pokemon will receive a boost and a decrease if they hold a specific item.
 * Using up a repel will cause a message to reuse it like in Gen 5+.
 * Egg moves have been greatly expanded with many new Pokemon being able to learn many new moves.
-* Some Pokemon will have new types to them.
 * Pokemon that evolve by trading will now use a special item to evolve.
 * All starters have been added to a special location post-Champion.
 * Over 10 new routes and 2 new towns added to the post-Champion.